-As of July 30, 2020, we had 94 full-time employees and one part-time employee.
+As of May 3, 2021, we had 131 full-time employees.
 As our development and commercialization plans and strategies develop, we expect to need additional managerial, operational, sales, marketing, financial and other personnel, as well as additional facilities to expand our operations.
 Future growth would impose significant added responsibilities on members of management, including:

-- •identifying, recruiting, integrating, maintaining and motivating additional employees; - •managing our internal development efforts effectively, including the clinical and FDA review process for our product candidates, while complying with our contractual obligations to contractors and other third parties; and - •improving our operational, financial and management controls, reporting systems and procedures.
+- · identifying, recruiting, integrating, maintaining and motivating additional employees; - managing our internal development efforts effectively, including the clinical and FDA review process for our product candidates, while complying with our contractual obligations to contractors and other third parties; and - · improving our operational, financial and management controls, reporting systems and procedures.